annelo-msft/gists/clientmodel/readme.md

     }
 ```

-Note that this method adds a `MessageClassifier` to the passed-in `RequestOptions`, creates a message with a request, sends the message via the pipeline, checks whether the response is an error response and throws an exception if needed, and finally returns the `Result` to the caller.
+Note that this method adds a `MessageClassifier` to the passed-in `RequestOptions`, creates a message with a request, sends the message via the pipeline, checks whether the response is an error response and throws an exception if needed, and finally returns the `OutputMessage` to the caller.

 Protocol methods are public methods and can be called from convenience methods or by client-users.

 The common patterns highlighted here include:

 1. Indicating which reponse status codes the service considers successful for this operation by setting a `MessageClassifier`
-1. Calling a helper method to create the `PipelineMessage` and `MessageRequest` specific to the service operation
+1. Calling a helper method to create the `PipelineMessage` and `PipelineRequest` specific to the service operation
 1. Sending the message by calling `ClientPipeline.Send`
-1. Checking `MessageResponse.IsError` and throwing an `ClientRequestException` if needed
+1. Checking `PipelineResponse.IsError` and throwing an `ClientRequestException` if needed
-1. Packaging the low-level `PipelineResponse` into a `Result` to return to the caller.
+1. Packaging the low-level `PipelineResponse` into a `OutputMessage` to return to the caller.

 #### Message and request creation

-In the example, the protocol method calls a private `CreateGetLocationRequest` helper method to create the message populated with a `MessageRequest` that will work with the transport that the pipeline contains.
+In the example, the protocol method calls a private `CreateGetLocationRequest` helper method to create the message populated with a `PipelineRequest` that will work with the transport that the pipeline contains.
 This method could be implemented as follows:

 ```csharp
     private PipelineMessage CreateGetLocationRequest(string ipAddress, RequestOptions options)